+VN 020Vocational Nursing IIUnits: 9Building on the concepts presented in VN-010, this course discusses content related to care of the surgical client and alterations in function of gastrointestinal, urinary, reproductive, neurologic, and spinal cord.
+Students are also introduced to leadership, supervision of the VN.
+Introduction to maternity nursing, clients ante, intra and postpartum.
+Healthy newborn and alterations related to the newborn.
+Presentation of the hospitalized child, an in-depth look at growth & development.
+Lecture Hours: 162Lab Hours: NoneRepeatable: NoGrading: LetterPrerequisite: VN-010 and VN-010L.Corequisite: VN-020LAdvisory: None
-VN-020L VOCATIONAL NURSING II LAB Units: 7

-This course provides opportunity to care for clients with alterations in various body systems and across the life span.
-Students will practice in a variety of health care settings.
+VN 020L Vocational Nursing II Lab Units: 7 This course provides opportunity to care for clients with alterations in various body systems and across the life span.
+Students will practice in ł a variety of health care settings.
 Students receive a Pass/No Pass grade mark.

-Corequisite: VN-020

-Transfer Status: None Degree Applicable: AA/AS COD GE: None CSU GE: None IGETC: None

-VN-030 VOCATIONAL NURSING III Units: 5

-This course builds on all concepts from previous semesters.
+Lecture Hours: None Lab Hours: 378 Repeatable: No Grading: Pass/No Pass Prerequisite: VN-010 and VN-010L.
+Corequisite: VN-020 Advisory: None Limitation on enrollment: None Transfer Status: None Degree Applicable: AA/AS COD GE: None CSU GE: None IGETC: None VN 030 Vocational Nursing III Units: 5 This course builds on all concepts from previous semesters.
 Students will focus on the care of children with various health care needs.
 The course concludes with concepts to aid the student transition to the role of professional vocational nurse.

-Lecture Hours: 90 Lab Hours: 0 Repeatable: No

-Corequisite: VN-030L

-VN-030L VOCATIONAL NURSING III LAB Units: 4

-This course is a continuation of skills that were acquired in VN-010 and 020.
+Lecture Hours: 90 Lab Hours: None Repeatable: No Grading: Letter Prerequisite: VN-020 and VN-020L.
+Corequisite: VN-030L Advisory: None Limitation on enrollment: None Degree Applicable: AA/AS Transfer Status: None CSU GE: None COD GE: None IGETC: None VN 030L Vocational Nursing III Lab Units: 4 COD GE: None This course is a continuation of skills that were acquired in VN-010 and 020.
 Students apply concepts of team leading and management skills to care for clients of all ages.
 Students meet the needs for the hospitalized child and clients experiencing labor, delivery, and postpartum.
 Students receive a Pass/No Pass grade mark.

-Corequisite: VN-030
+Lecture Hours: None Lab Hours: 216 Repeatable: No Grading: Pass/No Pass Prerequisite: VN-020 and VN-020L.
+Corequisite: VN-030 Advisory: None

-Transfer Status: None Degree Applicable: AA/AS COD GE: None CSU GE: None IGETC: None
+Transfer Status: NoneDegree Applicable: AA/ASCOD GE: NoneCSU GE: NoneIGETC: None

-WELDING (WELD)
+Welding (WELD)